grahamlbishop/tiktokscenario/README.md

 # Tik Tok Claims Classification Project

-Welcome to the repository for the TikTok Scenario Project I completed through the Google Advanced Data Analytics Certificate on Coursera!
-In this scenario, I played the role of a data analyst working with the rest of TikTok's data team to create a machine learning model for classifying claims made in videos submitted to the platform.
+Welcome to the repository for the TikTok Claims Classification Project, completed as part of the Google Advanced Data Analytics Certificate on Coursera!
+In this project, I took on the role of a data analyst, collaborating with TikTok's data team to develop a machine learning model for classifying claims made in videos submitted to the platform.

-Each course in the certificate concluded with a final project that marked another stage in the development of this model.
-You will find the Jupyter notebooks and various supporting documents (e.g. executive summaries, Tableau visualizations) that I completed for these end-of-course projects in this repository.
+Each course in the certificate included a final project that contributed to the overall development of this model.
+In this repository, you will find Jupyter notebooks and various supporting documents (e.g. executive summaries, Tableau visualizations) completed during these end-of-course projects.

+Project Outline:

-Course 1: Creating a project proposal for the TikTok data team in the form of a PACE strategy document
+Course 1: Creating a project proposal for the TikTok data team in the form of a PACE strategy document.

-Course 2: Using Python to conduct initial Exploratory Data Analysis (EDA) and isolate variables of interest in TikTok's data set.
+Course 2: Conducting initial Exploratory Data Analysis (EDA) using Python to identify variables of interest in TikTok's data set.

-Course 3: Gathering insights from the data through visualizations in Python and Tableau
+Course 3: Deriving insights from the data through visualizations in Python and Tableau.

-Course 4: Conducting hypothesis tests to analyze the relationship between variables of interest
+Course 4: Performing hypothesis tests to analyze the relationships between key variables.

 Course 5: Building and evaluating a logistic regression model.

-Course 6: Building and evaluating random forest classifier,  NLP, and XGBoost machine learning models for the purposes of selecting a champion claims classication model.
+Course 6: Developing and evaluating Random Forest, NLP, and XGBoost machine learning models to select the champion classifier for identifying claims.

+Thank you for exploring this project.
+Your feedback is highly appreciated!